DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-03-13-welsh-schools-eligibility-for-general-mentor-grant-funding.md

 ## ITT sector’s perspective

-James Noble Rogers advised that if funding for Welsh placement schools was out of scope, there may be some pushback, as several English providers use Welsh schools for placements.
-However, it can only be for a maximum of 49% of placement time.

-Emma Hollis stated that she had spoken to three separate providers on or near the border (Liverpool, Wrexham, and Gloucester), and they advised that they do not place trainees in Welsh schools.
-As a result, she felt that if Welsh schools were out of scope, this was unlikely to cause too much difficulty.
+We consulted with sector representative organisations, including the National Association of School-based Teacher Trainers (NASBTT) and the Universities’ Council for the Education of Teachers (UCET), who advised on the potential risks of this policy.
+They highlighted that there may be pushback from the English providers who do use Welsh schools for placements for less than 50% of the total placement duration.
+However, it was noted that it would unlikely cause too much difficulty for the sector due to the relatively small number of impacted providers and schools.

 ## Welsh government perspective